privacyguides/privacyguides.org/README.md

 1. Create a new tag: `git tag -s v2.X.X -m 'Some message'`
     - [View existing tags](https://github.com/privacyguides/privacyguides.org/tags)
     - Tag [numbering](https://semver.org/): Increment the MINOR (2nd) number when making significant changes (adding/deleting pages, etc.), increment the PATCH (3rd) number when making minor changes (typos, bug fixes).
 Probably leave the MAJOR number at 2 until a massive revamp (v1 -> v2 was the Jekyll to MkDocs transition).
+    - Consider enabling GPG tag signing by default (`git config tag.gpgSign true`) to avoid missing signatures
 2. Push the tag to GitHub: `git push --tags`
-3. A draft release will be created on GitHub.
-Publish the release and it will be deployed to the live site automatically.
+3. A GitHub Release will be automatically created and deployed to the live site.
-    - When publishing more significant releases (generally any with a MINOR version increment) check the "Create a discussion for this release" box to post an announcement
+    - You may wish to manually check or edit the release changelog/title after it is published for accuracy.